laishawadhwa/PolygonID-claim-issuer/README.md

 # Generate Your Own Polygon ID Claim Website

 If you're tired of manually creating and sending Polygon ID claim links one by one?
-Here's a claim site I created for my Polygon ID [AboutMe schema]
+Here's a claim site I created for my Polygon ID for employee to have a verification claim issued from the company

 ## Getting started